REV23Docs/rev23-cloudapp-docs/docs/concepts/kiosk.md

 ### Finish

-Once complete the ```Finish Message``` of the template is displayed (if set).
+Once complete, the ```Finish Message``` of the template is displayed (if set).
 After a short period of time Kiosk restarts and is ready for the next customer.

 <a href="#guided-access-ipad"></a>
 ## Guided Access (iPad)